 Getting Started [Importing / Workflow]

-BaseHead uses a database to store all your imported files and and scans all the metadata inside them and parses this info into the Database routed to the correct Database [fields].
+BaseHead uses a SQLite database to store all your imported files and and scans all the metadata inside them and parses this info into the Database routed to the correct Database [fields].

 We suggest creating multiple ‘Imports’ per Database and we will get into that a little later on in this manual.
-You can have as many import libraries as you need in a database but can only open a single database at a time.
+You can have as many ‘Imports’ as you need in a database but can only open a single database at a time.

-BaseHead does allow you to create multiple databases and the ability to quickly switch between them to help maintain multiple databases easily if needed
+BaseHead does allow you to create multiple databases and has ability to quickly switch between them to help maintain multiple databases easily if needed

 Importing files to the Database